-Livestock production also includes dairy cattle, sheep, goats, and horses, with a growing diversification into game farming of bison and reindeer, and exotic livestock including llama, alpaca, fox, ostrich, emu, and wild boar.
+Livestock production also includes dairy cattle, sheep, goats, and horses, with a growing diversification into game farming of bison as well as exotic livestock including llama, alpaca, fox, ostrich, emu and wild boar.
 The Peace Region is home to some of the largest bison herds in the province, producing nearly three-quarters of BC’s bison.
-Areas of potential growth and further diversification include livestock finishing, dairy and eggs, and expanded game farming.
+Areas of potential growth and further diversification include livestock finishing, dairy and eggs and expanded game farming.

 Lawrence Meat Packing, a provincially inspected slaughter facility in the region, is located in Dawson Creek.
-There is also a provincially inspected poultry processing plant at South Peace Colony.
-It is capable of processing 800 chickens a day.
+There are also poultry processing plants at South Peace Colony and Peace View Colony.
 The South Peace Colony is also a proud producer of 100% BC beef.

 Types of Livestock Production in the Peace Region

 - Llama & Alpaca

 - Game Farming

 The long summer days are also a benefit to the region’s beekeepers, producing as much as three times more honey per hive than elsewhere in the province.
 The Peace Region accounts for 30% of the provincial honey crop.
 Peace honey is renowned for its exceptional flavour.